INTEARnear/oracle/README.md

 > Try it out!

-1. Register yourself:
-`near contract call-function as-transaction dev-unaudited-v0.oracle.intear.near register_consumer json-args '{"account_id":"<account.near>"}' prepaid-gas '100.0 Tgas' attached-deposit '0 NEAR' sign-as <account.near> network-config mainnet sign-with-keychain send`
-2. Deposit 0.01N to your fee balance (can deposit 0.1N for 10 requests):
-`near contract call-function as-transaction dev-unaudited-v0.oracle.intear.near register_consumer json-args '{"account_id":"<account.near>"}' prepaid-gas '100.0 Tgas' attached-deposit '0 NEAR' sign-as <account.near> network-config mainnet sign-with-keychain send`
-2. Request
-`near contract call-function as-transaction dev-unaudited-v0.oracle.intear.near request json-args '{"producer_id":"gpt4o.oracle.intear.near","request_data":"Hello, GPT-4o!"}' prepaid-gas '100.0 Tgas' attached-deposit '0 NEAR' sign-as <account.near> network-config mainnet sign-with-keychain send`
+`near contract call-function as-transaction dev-unaudited-v0.oracle.intear.near request json-args '{"producer_id":"gpt4o.oracle.intear.near","request_data":"Hello, GPT-4o!"}' prepaid-gas '100.0 Tgas' attached-deposit '0.01 NEAR' sign-as <account.near> network-config mainnet sign-with-keychain send`

 ## Contract

 ### Setting up

-- To set up a producer that submits data on chain, use `add_producer(account_id: AccountId)` method.
+- To set up a producer that submits data on chain, use `add_producer(account_id: AccountId)` method, as well as `set_fee`.
-- To set up a consumer that requests data from producers, use `register_consumer(account_id: AccountId)` method, as well as `set_fee`.
+- To set up a consumer that requests data from producers, use `register_consumer(account_id: AccountId)` method and deposit the fee, or supply it directly in each `request` method.

 Don't forget about storage deposits.